LacunaSoftware/RestPkiSamples/Java/README.md

 On-premises installations can be publicly accessible or not, depending on how you install the product on your environment.
 We recommend that you make the installation publicly accessible, because that simplifies your application's code, since that way the Web Pki component running in your users' browsers can communicate directly with your REST PKI installation, which simplifies your application code.
-In this case, you can write your code based on the default sample (see above).
+In this case, you should write your code based on the default sample (see above).

 However, if your REST PKI installation must have restricted access, please write your code based on the sample contained in the folder [on-premises-restricted](on-premises-restricted/).
-The steps to execute the sample are the same as for the default sample (see above).
+The steps to execute the sample are the same as for the default sample.

 Opening the samples on Eclipse or IDEA
 --------------------------------------